xou/elixlsx/README.md

 Supports:

+- Multiple (named) sheets with custom column widths & column heights.
 - (Unicode-)strings, Numbers, Dates
-- Font formatting (size, bold, italic, underline, strike, color)
+- Font formatting (size, bold, italic, underline, strike)
-- Multiple (named) sheets with custom column widths.
+- Horizontal alignment and text wrapping
+- Font and cell background color

 This library is currently more in a proof-of-concept state;
 it is also my first Elixir project, feedback is very welcome.